akanora/bhop-music-bot/README.md

 ```
 !clear
 ```
-Use the `!leave` command to make the bot leave the voice channel.
+Use the `!exit` command to make the bot leave the voice channel.
 ```
-!leave
+!exit
 ```
 ## Contributing